topohl/SLEAPanalyzer/README.md

   - Latencies and frequencies of each interaction.

 * **Pipeline for SLEAP Data:**
-  - Extracts x and y coordinates.
+  - Extract x and y coordinates.
+  - Impute missing data
-  - Formats SLEAP data using Python Jupyter Notebook.
+  - Format and merge SLEAP data using Python Jupyter Notebook.

 ## Installation